 Importantly, they show respect, including respect for the process, for the judge, for witnesses, for opposing counsel and even for opposing parties.
 They listen.
 They offer well-reasoned appeals of law and facts with respect, integrity and grace – they are not emotional, defiant and “in your face” like the lawyers on television.

-I recall a time when my son was very defiant and disrespectful to me.
+I recall a time when my son was defiant and disrespectful to me.
 I challenged him on it.
 His response was that I argue with judges, and that was all he was doing.
 I told him, “If I argued with judges the way you are arguing with me, they would through me in jail for contempt of court!”

+Respect for the process, respect for the judge, provides the basis for an effective argument.
 How we address people, how we treat people as we speak to them, counts as much or more as what we actually say.

 One of the most compelling trials I have ever witnessed involved my father, who was a very good trial attorney, and another equally adept trial attorney.
 They really put on a show, but it was nothing like what you might see on TV.
-They were gentlemen. they were supremely well-prepared and well-spoken.
+They were gentlemen.
+They were supremely well-prepared and well-spoken.
 The stakes were quite high, but the entire process was a show of respect for the people involved, the judge, the law and, above all, the truth.

 When we yell, people can’t hear what we are saying.
 When we are brash and uncaring about the feelings of the people we speak with, they are not likely to receive what we say no matter how much truth we speak.

 There is a danger also, in being prepared to give a response, that we become apologetic robots spitting out answers with no personal connection with the people we meet.
-Perhaps, that is why Paul emphasis being gracious, first.
+Perhaps, that is why Paul emphasizes being gracious, first.
 Being gracious is to be focused on the needs and consideration of the other person.

 When I think of that trial I described above, I recall that the attorneys did not memorize laws and facts and regurgitate them.
 They engaged the witnesses, the judge and the whole courtroom in a dialogue.
 They knew the facts and laws that applied to them so well that their presentations were natural and unrehearsed.
+They were authentic.

 The phrase, “seasoned with salt”, alludes to the words of Jesus that we should be salt and light to the world.
 Salt, of course, is a preservative and a flavor enhancer.
 To be effective, salt must be in close contact with food.
 It must have connection with the food to flavor it and preserve it.
 We need to connect with people if we are going to be effective apologists.